goetzpf/bii_scripts/doc/txt/CONTENTS.rst

     directory along with it's mercurial repository for a given version of IDCP as it is installed on the MLS undulator.
   | `documentation <scripts/idcp-mls-restore>`__

+**iddb**
+  | A script that queries the Insertion Device StructuredData database server
+    on gwc2c to display a table with names and properties of insertion devices or to do arbitrary queries on that database.
+  | `documentation <scripts/iddb>`__

 **ioc-reboot.py**
   | Reboots one or several IOCs via telnet and "reboot" command.